-"Protective Drawdown Limit (PDL)" means conditions of unconfined areas of aquifers in the District as expressed in limits of water level drawdown.
+"Protective Drawdown Limit (PDL)" represents an average drawdown across the Management Area measured over a time period defined in the District Management Plan.
+PDLs were adopted to improve the District's ability to manage and regulate water level change across the portion of the District's aquifers where the majority of wells are located.
+Values for PDLs are provided in the District Management Plan. means conditions of unconfined areas of aquifers in the District as expressed in limits of water level drawdown.
 [Added November 5, 2019]